joshuabezaleel/joshuabezaleel.github.io/content/blog/[2024-06-02]_how-should-you-platform.md

 +++
-title = How should you platform" date = "2024-05-13"
+title = "How should you platform" date = "2024-05-13"

 #